-- 1) Gauge Catch- measured to the nearest hundredth and measured with your rain gauge - 2) Snowfall-measured to the nearest tenth of an inch and measured from snow board using snow stick (last 24 hrs) - 3) Snowfall SWE- measured to the nearest hundredth and measured with gauge (typically if windy and gauge catch is not representative) - 4) Snowpack Depth-measured to the nearest half inch and measured from ground using snow stick - 5) Snowpack SWE (optional, but encouraged...especially on Mondays) measured to the nearest hundredth and measured with gauge - \If you can't take all of these measurements that is perfectly alright.
+- 1) Gauge Catch- measured to the nearest hundredth and measured with your rain gauge - 2) Snowfall- measured to the nearest tenth of an inch and measured from snow board using snow stick (last 24 hrs) - 3) Snowfall SWE- measured to the nearest hundredth and measured with gauge (typically if windy and gauge catch is not representative).
+Leave N/A if separate core is not taken. - 4) Snowpack Depth- measured to the nearest half inch and measured from ground using snow stick - 5) Snowpack SWE (optional, but encouraged...especially on Mondays) measured to the nearest hundredth and measured with gauge.).
+Leave N/A if separate core is not taken. - \If you can't take all of these measurements that is perfectly alright.
 Do not put a value in if you did not measure.
 It is ok to NA!